awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-managing.md

  For PostgreSQL, the following interactions also cause pinning:
 +  Using SET commands
-+  Using the extended query protocol such as by using JDBC default settings
++  Using the PostgreSQL extended query protocol such as by using JDBC default settings
 +  Creating temporary sequences, tables, or views
 +  Declaring cursors
 +  Discarding the session state